clgtIO/autobundle/README.md

 ## Getting started
 Go to [New Issue](https://github.com/clgtIO/autobundle/issues/new/choose) and request

-Note: we highly recommend you only bundle the dependency connect a little dependencies (or the core package), because all dependencies will put into the bundle.
+- Note 1: We highly recommend you only bundle the dependency connect a little dependencies (or the core package), because all dependencies will put into the bundle.
 You should test again after bundling the package.
-This will also power off the tree-shakeable of dependency.
+- Note 2: This will also power off the tree-shakeable of dependency.

 ## Bundled packages